godpeny/pages/main/src/blog-post.16.md

 The encoder hidden states served both as keys and values.
 So key = value = encoder hidden state.

 <b> Transformers </b>
-- key: used only to compute attention scores (acts like an “index” or address).
+- key: used only to compute attention scores.
 - value: contains the content that actually gets combined and passed forward.

+In implementation, key and value use differemt matrices.

 #### Attention vs Self-Attention
 <b>Attention</b>